-Activity: Invite students to go on a hunt for information.
-Let them know that the information that Mizzle and Electra post can be seen by anyone, including the detectives.
-Each group should follow the digital trail of both animals, starting with the mouse and then the elephant.
-Stagger the groups so they are on the trail at slightly different times.
-Students should fill out their worksheet as they go.
+Invite students to go on a hunt for information around the classroom.
+Let them know that the information that Mervin and Ellie posted can be seen by anyone on the internet, including the detectives.
+Each group should follow the digital trail of both animals.
+Stagger the groups so that they follow the trails at slightly different times.
+Have them answer the two questions on the handout once they are done.